mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 ```

 - `.container` will hold everything together.
 We will use CSS grid to help align everything in a centered way
-- `.radial-circles` - the red rings
+- `.radial-circles` - the red ring curtains
-- `.blue-circle` the centered circle where sometimes you'd see someone like Porky Pig pop out of.
+- `.blue-circle` the centered circle where sometimes you'd see someone like Porky Pig 🐷 pop out of.
 - `<svg />` - this element is the key to having our curved text written in.

 Let's slowly layer in the pieces in the order of `.radial-circles`, `.blue-circle` , `svg`

 ## Red Ring Curtains

-The red rings form the base of this object with a simple gradient of hard stops making it the transition between the rings
+The red rings are formed with 2 shades of red in a radial gradient that draws your eyes to the center.

 <style>
   .red-ring-only .blue-circle, .red-ring-only svg{display:none}